Federated Anonymous Blocklisting across Service Providers and its Application to Group Messaging: Federated Anonymous Blocklisting

 \subsubsection{Non-frameability}

-The Non-frameability security property states that it is impossible to prevent an honest non-blocklisted user from successfully authenticating.
+The Non-frameability property states that it is impossible to prevent a non-blocklisted user from authenticating.

-The security game is shown in Algorithm\ref{alg:nf}, and it unfolds as follows: the Challenger initialises the environment and allows the adversary to execute arbitrary queries.
+The security game is shown in Figure \ref{alg:nf}, and it unfolds as follows: the Challenger initialises the environment and allows the adversary to execute arbitrary queries.
 Eventually, the adversary selects one of the registered users, a target realm and a set of trusted realms.
 The Challenger then attempts to authenticate the user.
-The adversary wins if the user has not been banned but the authentication fails.
+The adversary wins if the user has not been blocked but the authentication fails.

-As shown in Algorithm~\ref{alg:shared}, the $O_{Block}$ query is different for the Non-frameability security game, as it also requires the adversary to submit an user's secret value $x$ \cite{alpaca}.
-This allows the Challenger to identify which specific user is being targeted in order to later check if the target user has been blocklisted.
+As shown in Figure~\ref{alg:shared}, the $O_{Block}$ query is different for the Non-frameability security game, as it also requires the adversary to submit an user's secret value $x$ \cite{alpaca}.
+This allows the Challenger to identify which user is being targeted in order to later check if the target user has been blocklisted.

 We define $A$'s advantage in breaking Non-frameability as

 \begin{definition} A FAB scheme provides Non-frameability if for all efficient adversaries $A$, $\mathsf{Adv}^{NF}_A(\lambda)$ is negligible. \end{definition}